scrapy-plugins/scrapy-splash/README.rst

 2. Splash script should make requests using these cookies and update them from HTTP response headers or JavaScript code;
 3. updated cookies should be sent back to the client;
-4. client should merge current cookies wiht the updated cookies.
+4. client should merge current cookies with the updated cookies.

 For (2) and (3) Splash provides ``splash:get_cookies()`` and
 ``splash:init_cookies()`` methods which can be used in Splash Lua scripts.